Robert B. Gramacy Professor of Statistics

 Biography

-I am a Professor of Statistics in the College of Science at Virginia Polytechnic and State University (Virginia Tech/VT) and affiliate faculty in VT's Computational Modeling and Data Analytics (CMDA) program.
-Previously I was an Associate Professor of Econometrics and Statistics at the Booth School of Business, and a fellow of the Computation Institute at The University of Chicago.
-My research interests include Bayesian modeling methodology, statistical computing, Monte Carlo inference, nonparametric regression, sequential design, and optimization under uncertainty.
+I am a Professor of Statistics, and Head of the Department of Statistics in the College of Science at Virginia Polytechnic and State University (Virginia Tech/VT).
+At VT, I also serve as affiliate faculty in the Computational Modeling and Data Analytics (CMDA) program, and core faculty in the Center for Ecosystem Forecasting.
+My research interests include Bayesian modeling methodology, statistical computing, Monte Carlo inference, nonparametric regression, surrogate modeling, uncertainty quantification, sequential design, and optimization under uncertainty.

 Latest News